Bobby Jones (basketball, born 1951): 1974–1976: ABA years

 Jones was selected by the Houston Rockets with the fifth overall pick in the 1974 NBA draft.
-Meanwhile, the Cougars franchise (now known as the Spirits of St. Louis), still held onto his ABA draft rights.
-Former Carolina Coach Larry Brown had moved on to the Denver Nuggets, and he was determined on acquiring him.
-The Nuggets acquired his rights from St. Louis in exchange for the rights to Marvin Barnes.
-With two leagues he could play for, he decided to join Denver, as he would have more playing time there.
+Meanwhile, the Cougars franchise (then known as the Spirits of St. Louis), still held onto his ABA draft rights.
+Former Carolina Coach Larry Brown had moved on to the Denver Nuggets, and he was determined to acquire him.
+The Nuggets traded for his rights with St. Louis in exchange for the rights to center Marvin Barnes.
+Jones chose to join Denver, as he would have more playing time there.

-With Brown's coaching and Jones in the frontcourt, Denver went 65–19 in 1974–75, a franchise record and 28 more wins than the previous season.
+With Brown's coaching and Jones in the frontcourt, Denver went 65–19 in 1974–75, a 28-game improvement and franchise record.
 Jones shot .604 from the floor for an ABA record, scored 14.8 points per game, and won a spot on the ABA All-Rookie Team.
-However, they lost to the Indiana Pacers in the western division finals.
+However, Denver lost to the Indiana Pacers in the Western Division Finals.

-In the 1975–76 season, the ABA's final season, Jones averaged 15 points, nine rebounds, four assists, two steals, and two blocks, and once again topped the league in field-goal percentage.
+In the 1975–76 season, the ABA's last, Jones averaged 15 points, nine rebounds, four assists, two steals, and two blocks, and once again topped the league in field-goal percentage.
 He also played in the 1976 ABA All-Star Game, where he scored 24 points with 10 rebounds, and was named to the All-ABA Second Team.
-The Nuggets, with stars David Thompson and Dan Issel, finished with a league-best 60–24 record, although they lost to the New York Nets in the Finals.
+The Nuggets, with stars David Thompson and Dan Issel, finished with a league-best 60–24 record, but fell to the New York Nets in the Finals.

 1976–1978; Transition to the NBA

-Jones transitioned to the NBA with the ABA–NBA merger in 1976, as did the rest of the Nuggets.
+The Nuggets transitioned to the NBA in 1976 as part of the ABA–NBA merger.
 In the 1976–77 season, Denver won the Midwest Division.
-He averaged a career-high 15.1 points and 8.3 rebounds with a .570 field-goal percentage, and started in his first NBA All-Star Game alongside Thompson and Issel.
+Jones averaged a career-high 15.1 points and 8.3 rebounds with a .570 field-goal percentage, and started in his first NBA All-Star Game alongside Thompson and Issel.
 He also outpolled all other players in earning the first of eight straight selections to the NBA All-Defensive First Team, as he had the best defensive rating in the league.
 They lost to the eventual champions the Portland Trail Blazers in the semis.

 The following season Jones averaged 14.5 points, elevated his field-goal percentage to a league-leading .578, and returned to the All-Star Game.
 Denver won their division once again.
-However, due to the phenobarbital he was taking for his epilepsy, his performance dipped in the playoffs, and they were eliminated in six games by the Seattle Supersonics in the Western Conference finals.
+However, due to the phenobarbital he was taking for his epilepsy, his performance dipped in the playoffs, and the Nuggets were eliminated in six games by the Seattle Supersonics in the Western Conference finals.

-Nuggets management feared Jones would be limited by his health problems, as his epilepsy was getting worse throughout the season.
-This would be his final season in Denver.
-He finished his career in Denver with averages of 14.8 points, 8.6 rebounds, 1.9 blocks and 2.0 steals per game.
-He currently sits at #7 on the all-time steals list, and #4 on the all-time blocks list.
+Denver management feared Jones would be limited by his health problems, as his epilepsy was getting worse throughout the season.
+This would be his final season in there.
+He finished his stint in Denver with averages of 14.8 points, 8.6 rebounds, 1.9 blocks and 2.0 steals per game.
+As of 2024 he was #7 on the team's all-time steals list, and #4 in all-time blocks.